tanoctavius/Lexicon/README.md

 Note:
 Overall aesthetic + function of the project was inspired by monkeytype.com

 To run the project, download all relevant files (including CMU Graphics - main module framework).
 Run main.py.

+Extra: To go through the different screens, press the icons located above (typingPage, leaderboardScreen, settingPage and infoPage).

 _____________note______________:
 Please install the following through the terminal: